MoReFEM

 which will set things up such as providing minimal git configuration (if no gitconfig file present on your account) or providing the XCode templates for new files if you're working on macOS.

-Most users so far belong to the Model developer category; a lengthy tutorial has been devised to present how to construct a model which solves the Elac
+Most users so far belong to the Model developer category; a lengthy tutorial has been devised to present how to construct a model which solves an Elasticity problem.

 MoReFEM is a library made from several modules; it may be compiled either as a single library (if BUILD_MOREFEM_UNIQUE_LIBRARY is set to True) or as 10 different libraries with a hierarchy (the exact structure of the library and its module is detailed in a dedicated page).